rsauve4444/go-ARI-voice2SMS-application-for-PBXWare-using-OpenAI-transcription-and-translation/README.md

 OpenAI API for transcription & translation, Telnyx API for SMS delivery

+Has turned into Swiss Army knife for OpenAI interactions

+Now can also playbck translation as well as do a signle question and answer to ChatGPT in different languages, input & output.

+        Sustained chat will be next, I guess.

 Can be customized from command line, to allow running multiple simultaneous versions for different purposes

+Output language and voice can be defined at command line (language can be overrriden using PBXWare 'Replace Caller ID' as : lang=german)

 Can prompt for a callback number to be entered as DTMF (or # for as CID) or skipped with nocallbacknum